 1. Kismaros, Hungary – The best night can happen in a 2,000-people village, and dancing all night long at a local restaurant.

-2. Sintra, Portugal – Solo travel, especially after a major breakup, is incredibly healing.
+2. Sintra, Portugal – One of the best countries for solo travel, especially after a major breakup, is incredibly healing.

 3. Prague, Czech Republic – When you drink a little too much, your girlfriend will make sure you get your McDonald’s at the end of the night and not judge when you wake up with fries in your hair. #SoSexy